-Is Kit Kat Frozen Dairy Dessert Cones Chocolate Wafer and Wafer with Fudge healthy?
-A closer look at the label
+Is Kit Kat Frozen Dairy Dessert Cones Chocolate Wafer and Wafer with Fudge bad for you?
+A label-based answer

 Blume score